In this article, Canstar Blue discusses everything you need to know to find a great deal on electricity in the ACT.

 Red Energy

 A major electricity retailer in NSW and Victoria, Red Energy also offers a couple of market offers in the ACT.
 The ‘Living Energy Saver’ comes without any discounts, just decent base rates.
-Red Energy also offers one of its Qantas Frequent Flyer product in the Canberra area.
+Red Energy also offers one of its Qantas Frequent Flyer products in the Canberra area.

 Which provider has the cheapest electricity plans in Canberra?